Difficult hike to a small mountain lake offering great panoramic views of Tusheti.

 Rest for a while, refill your water from the stream and if you don´t plan to camp, it´s time head back.

-Return the same way you came or you can use alternative route ending in Khiso village.
-I haven´t tried it but heard it´s really nice.
+Return the same way you came or you can use an alternative route ending in Khiso village, but for that, you would have to camp by the lake and finish the trek on the other day.